Polymer pRobes fOr a VISual prOsthesis

 There are two problems that need to be solved before the prosthesis can become a treatment for blind individuals:

-1. The first problem is that the electrodes available for chronic implantation are made of silicon or metal, which causes a tissue response (gliosis) that degrades the interface with the tissue after several months.
+1. The first problem is that the electrodes available for chronic implantation are made of silicon or metal, which causes a tissue response (gliosis) leading to the degradation of the interface with the tissue after several months.

 2. The second problem is coverage of the visual field.
 In humans, much of the primary visual cortex (V1) is not located on the surface of the brain, but inside a sulcus, making it difficult to access.